 Sewage Disposal Service Licenses

 (1) License required.
-A person may not perform sewage disposal services or advertise or represent himself as being in the business of performing such services without a valid license issued by the department to perform those services.
+A person may not perform sewage disposal services or advertise or represent himself as being in the business of performing such services without a valid license issued by DEQ to perform those services.
 A separate license is required for each business, organization, or other person conducting sewage disposal services.

 (2) Types of licenses.
-The department may issue three types of sewage disposal service licenses.
+DEQ may issue three types of sewage disposal service licenses.

 (a) Installer license.
 An installer license is required for any person to construct or install onsite systems or parts of onsite systems or to perform the grading, excavating, or earth-moving work associated with the construction or installation of onsite systems.